joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 ### How the data is secured

-All security is based on conditionally selecting trusted parts of a system.
+All security is based on conditionally selecting trusted parts of a system to handle your data.
 To enforce the security - i.e. the exclusion of untrusted entities - we use the tools, rules and cryptography.
 Rules are prone to human error, or malicious intents.
 Cryptography on the other hand is highly resistant to these flaws.